 10. Editing the Final Product

 Editing will help in fine-tuning the final product to get the best possible image.
-It highlights the key features from your clothing photoshoot and eliminate any distractions in the images.
-You can do wonders in editing the image by fixing the background, cropping and color balancing to maintain consistency.
+It highlights the key features of your clothing photoshoot and eliminates any distractions in the images.
+You can do wonders in editing the image by fixing the background, cropping, and colour balancing to maintain consistency.

 Remember, clothing photography will do the best for your eCommerce store, so have fun and get creative.

-And if you are looking to get an Ecommerce Photoshoot, then we here at Spyne can certainly help you with that.
+And if you are looking to get an Ecommerce Photography, then we here at Spyne can certainly help you with that.